TyronChang/Exonic-microRNA-analysis/readme.md

 ### Pipeline is shown above

-All the data cleaning is carried out with shell and python
+All the data cleaning is carried out with shell and python.

+Subsequent characterization of exon-derived miRNAs (GO analysis, heatmap, etc) was carried out with the metadata generated from this pipeline